Campus Safety and Security Information

 B. Reporting the Annual Disclosure of Crime Statistics

 The vice president of student services prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-The report is prepared in cooperation with the local law enforcement agencies surrounding our campus, our security office, the vice president of administrative, financial and information technology services, the vice president of student services, and their designees.
+The report is prepared in cooperation with the local law enforcement agencies surrounding our campus, our campus police and campus police and security personnel, the vice president of administrative, financial and information technology services, the vice president of student services, and their designees.

 Campus crime, arrest, and referral statistics include those reported to Campus Police & Security, designated campus officials, and local law enforcement agencies.
 Each year, an e-mail notification that provides the Web site to access this report will be sent to all currently enrolled students, faculty, and staff along with an attached copy of the College's Annual Security Report.
 Copies of the report may also be obtained in Student Services in the Wilson Building, Room 1200 or by calling (919) 209-2128.
 All prospective employees may obtain a copy from Human Resources in the Wilson Building, Room C1023 or by calling (919) 209-2025.